gmuinos/gmuinos.github.io/recipes/ravioli/index.md

 - Fold and warp the pasta around each filling removing all the air possible
 - Seal well around the filling
 - Cut in the desired shape

+### Cooking
+- Boil the water in a large pot
+- Add salt
+- Add the ravioli
+- Cook between five and 10 minutes

 # Fillings